Bangarang (EP): Critical reception

 Bangarang received generally mixed reviews from critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 60, based on 10 reviews.
-Dan LeRoy of Alternative Press felt that the EP's "go-for-the-throat" songs and "uncomplicated, catchy fun" do not reveal "much about Skrillex's long-term prospects."
+Dan LeRoy of Alternative Press felt that the album's "go-for-the-throat" songs and "uncomplicated, catchy fun" do not reveal "much about Skrillex's long-term prospects."
 Evan Rytlewski of The A.V.
 Club said that, although Skrillex is a "more skillful producer than his detractors give him credit for", he still resorts to "gimmicks" in order to reach his audience.
 Gavin Haynes of NME found his music artificial, albeit with occasionally "good results".
-AllMusic's Jon O'Brien observed a "lack of progression" from Skrillex and called the EP "disappointingly formulaic".
+AllMusic's Jon O'Brien observed a "lack of progression" from Skrillex and called the release "disappointingly formulaic".
 He also felt that even the more unconventional songs are "more headache-inducing than thrilling."
 Deviant of Sputnikmusic panned its songs as "the same big-boy slab of molten bass drops and screeching whistles", but without a "spark" or "sense of attitude", and accused Skrillex of producing "the same half-assed bass trends".

 In a positive review for MSN Music, Robert Christgau called Bangarang an "electronical vista" and said it is "a pop record because its shamelessly hedonistic barrage of proven dancefloor tricks will obviously be more fun at home than in a club."
 August Brown of the Los Angeles Times felt that, although Skrillex continues his "singular, manic sound", the "quick" tracks that defined his previous work are "more skillful and sonically intriguing".
 Ben Rayner of the Toronto Star found it "far smarter than Skrillex's reputation for doling out cheap, bludgeoning bass-bin thrills would let on", and wrote that it displays "a remarkable gift for bending innumerable breeds of club music to his will".
 Garrett Kamps of Spin called it "spracked out and ridiculous and fun and sometimes disposable".
 Rolling Stone magazine's Jon Dolan called Skrillex "a magician" whose "trick is turning the elusively thwumping U.K. dance music called dubstep into high-fiving dance-floor heavy metal."

 Rolling Stone later named Bangarang the fourteenth greatest EDM album of all time.
 Christgau named it the sixth best album of 2012 in his list for The Barnes & Noble Review.
 Bangarang won the Best Dance/Electronica Album award at the 55th Grammy Awards, as well as the Best Dance Recording award for the title track.